 The Walk-In Tutoring schedule is listed below.

-*The Schedule will be updated at the beginning of the Fall Semester.
+*The Schedule will be updated at the beginning of each Semester.

 All of our tutors have been hand-selected by Marian University faculty members.
 Only students who have displayed success in the classroom, possess well-developed communication skills, and share an enthusiasm for helping others are chosen as peer tutors.
 After being selected, tutors participate in a training program to develop their skills as peer leaders.